• Skip to main content

 History

-Placer golf was discovered in the area in 1860 by Charles Baker, which began the mining camp.
-Him and his prospects had to leave in 1861 due to a US Treaty with Ute Indians, who took back the land.
+Placer gold was discovered in the area in 1860 by Charles Baker, who began the mining camp.
+He and his prospects had to leave in 1861 due to a US Treaty with Ute Indians, who took back the land.
 But in 1873 when more gold was discovered near Silverton, miners came back to the area.

 An 1873 Brunot Treaty, allowed the miners to stay, in return the Utes got $25,000 per year for giving up 4 million acres.
 Things quickly picked up in Eureka and by 1875, the town had its own post office.
 The railroad came to town in 1876, when the Silverton Northern Railroad connected it to the Denver and Rio Grande Railroad.